MV Sun Sea incident

-MV Sun Sea is a Thai cargo ship that brought 492 Sri Lankan Tamils into British Columbia in August 2010.
+MV Sun Sea is a Thai cargo ship that brought 492 Sri Lankan Tamils into British Columbia, Canada, in August 2010.
 Following their arrival, the passengers—seeking refuge in Canada after the Sri Lankan Civil War—were transferred to detention facilities in the Lower Mainland, for which the Canadian Government would garner heavy criticism from various Canadian advocacy groups.

 The Incident

 The MV Sun Sea was tracked by the United States and Canada since June 2010 to anticipate where the ship would arrive.
-It intercepted off the coast of British Columbia on August 12, 2010, and boarded by Canadian authorities.
+It was intercepted off the coast of British Columbia on August 12, 2010, and boarded by Canadian authorities.
 Escorted by HMCS Winnipeg and HMCS Whitehorse, it docked at CFB Esquimalt on August 13.
 492 Sri Lankan asylum seekers (including 380 men, 63 women, and 49 minors) were on board, having left from Thailand on a three-month voyage.
 All made refugee claims due to violence in Sri Lanka and the Sri Lankan Civil War.

 On August 14 and 15, the adult migrants were transferred to "accommodation and detention facilities" in the Lower Mainland, while minors were taken to low-risk facilities, with their mothers if they were accompanied.